dxw/whippet/readme.md

 Don't forget that the version must specify a valid branch or tag in the repo, so in this example, there is no leading 'v' - because the offical WordPress git repo doesn't use v in its tags.

-### whippet plugins install

-When run for the first time, this command will install all the plugins in your Plugins file, at the most recent commits that exist in the remote for branch or tag you specify (or master, if not specified.)
-The hashes for these commits will be saved in plugins.lock, which you should commit into source control.

-When run on subsequent occasions, this command will:

-1. Check for plugins that have been removed from your Plugins file, and delete them from the application
-2. Check for changes to the Plugins file, and update, add or remove plugins as specified
-3. Check for plugins that have been added to your Plugins file, and clone them

-Critically, if no changes have been made to the Plugins file, whippet plugins install will always install the commits specified in plugins.lock; ie, the most recent versions that were available at the time the plugins were installed.
-Updated versions will not be installed unless you lock the plugin to the updated version using its tag.

-### whippet plugins update <plugin>

-This command checks to see if the branch or tag in the Plugins file has a newer commit on the remote than it does on the local, and if so, updates the local commit to the newest one available on the remote.

-It is used where the Plugins file refers to a branch (either explicitly, or by leaving it blank and defaulting to master) and you wish to update the locally installed version to the newest one available.